Skip to main content

 The University Research Council and the Office of the Vice President for Research are proud to offer the In-Unit Excellence in Research Awards.
 Each college may select one research award recipient.

 One Excellence in Research award is available to the combined research faculty in those institutes and centers not directly associated with an academic college.
-Each college researcher selected will be considered for one additional University Excellence in Research Award.

 Back to Top